jpdias/node-red-contrib-self-healing/README.md

 Checks for timing issues on data inputs.
 There are 3 outputs that refer to data comming on expected time, too slow or too fast.
 A frequency in seconds along with a margin (float: 0-1) should be provided.

+### :package: device-registry

+All the devices that are reachable can communicate with this device in order to store their information and current state.

 ## Todo Nodes

-### :package: device-registry

-Store a list of the available devices in the network.

 ### :package: internal-state